7 Best Places to Buy and Sell Online Businesses for Sale (2023)

 So, if you are willing to wait four years for the business with an annual net income of $100,000, you can pay at most $400,000 to buy it.

 Lastly, be careful of the expert conmen who can dupe you.
-Before taking a decision, carry out in-depth research about the business and listen to expert opinions.
+Before deciding, conduct in-depth research about the business and listen to expert opinions.

 Valuing an ecommerce business built from the ground up isn’t easy.